Stewardship in the Seventh-day Adventist Church

 Malachi 3:8-10 is a favorite text of Seventh-day Adventists.
 It goes, “Will a man rob God?
 Yet ye have robbed me.
 But ye say, Wherein have we robbed thee?
 In tithes and offerings.
 Ye are cursed with a curse: for ye have robbed me, even this whole nation.
 Bring ye all the tithes into the storehouse, that there may be meat in mine house, and prove me now herewith, saith the LORD of hosts, if I will not open you the windows of heaven, and pour you out a blessing, that there shall not be room enough to receive it.”
 Of course, the “storehouse” is taken to mean the Seventh-day Adventist Church.
 In the case of bringing tithes into the storehouse, there doesn’t even seem to be any problem understanding the “archaic” language of the King James Bible and all of those so-hard-to-get-through commas, semicolons and colons.

 The principal contributor to this SSBSG was John H. H. Mathews, D.Min. from Andrews University.
-In the preparation of this SSBSG Dr. Mathews required TWENTY different Bibles, with all of those having serious corruptions except one, and five of those were honest-to-goodness Roman Catholic Bibles.
+In the preparation of this SSBSG Dr. Mathews required TWENTY-TWO different Bibles, with all of those having serious corruptions except one, and seven of those were honest-to-goodness Roman Catholic Bibles.
 He also needed FIFTY-EIGHT quotations from Ellen G. White publications to make his points.
 I have no problem with the fifty-eight Sister White quotations but brother Mathews missed a few important ones.
 Yes, he assembled thirteen lessons using fifty-eight Ellen G. White quotations all making similar points and missed some that give an alternative perspective on tithe and offering paying.

 In the book, The Early Elmshaven Years by Arthur L. White, there is on pages 394 through 396 a discussion on tithe paying.
 Officers of the Colorado Conference felt the action of an agent of the Southern Missionary Society was censurable in that he accepted money to be used for work among blacks in the South.
 In responding to this ill conceived criticism Ellen White wrote: